#1 Unpaid Traffic Tickets

 A DUI attorney can help you get back on your feet by helping you get a restricted license, or getting you a late APS hearing, while your criminal charges are pending in court.

-If you have too many traffic tickets piled up, and those tickets were moving violations, you will get a suspended license in California for being a negligent operator.
-You Can Contact Us for representation in your negligent operator hearing to prevent your license from getting suspended.
-Call us at 888-250-8450.
+If you have too many traffic tickets piled up, and those tickets were moving violations, you will get a negligent operator suspension of your license.

 The good news is an experienced attorney can help reduce the suspension period or eliminate it altogether by presenting evidence to the DMV hearing officer that convinces them you are actually a safer driver than how it appears.